softshake/softshake.github.com/_2015_program/into-clojure.md

 sessionCategory: 'Développeur # Developer'
 sessionLevel: 'Shu (débutant # beginner)'
 sessionTopic: 'Intro to Clojure'
 sessionDescription: "Hands-on discovery of the Clojure programming language for developers, i.e. REPL instead of slides.
-No previous knowledge of the language is required.
-A second session to extend the content is also possible (see point 2. in \"further comments\").\n\n"
+No previous knowledge of the language is required.\n\n"
 sessionTags:
     - 'Prog.
 Fonctionnelle'
 scheduleDay: 1